 How are the data secured?

 All communication of the users with the Zebrabase system is secured via SSL and for each customer (e.g. facility or laboratory), a separate instance of Zebrabase is provided.
-Database dumps are performed once a day and archived for 6 months, in case data restoration is necessary.
+Database dumps are performed twice a day and archived for 1 month by Zebrabase and afterwards permanently at the IMG institute archives.
 Additionally, the fish stock records and statistics can be exported to an .xls file directly from the user interface.

 Which printers are supported for QR code priting?

 Currently, two models are fully tested and supported: Intermec PC43t (preferably the 300 dpi version) and Zebra ZD420 (300 dpi version).
 Printing is optimized for 1.5 x 1 inch labels but any larger labels will work as well.

 Contact us here.